AbdusSattar-70/portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thanks ❤️ to my coding partner <b> @Santosh-Konappanavar </b> for contributing to creating the contact form section.
+Thanks ❤️ to my coding partner <b> @Santosh-Konappanavar </b> for contributing to creating the contact form section.Also Thanks ❤️ to my coding partner <b> @Baqar Abbas </b> and <b> @Shu Richmond </b> for contributing to checking web accessibility and implement.

 I would like to thank and appreciate who contributes this project.